 It happens nearly every time I go skiing: I’m standing at the top of a run—or I’m midway down, but the terrain has changed—and I look downhill and suddenly fear there is no way I’ll make it to the bottom.
 I can’t possibly make one more turn on this ridiculously steep slope.
 I can’t even remember how to turn.
 What am I doing here?
 Why is this supposed to be fun?
 My husband sees me freeze up, and he shouts something encouraging.
 “You’re fine!
 You’ve skied way steeper/bumpier/icier!
 Make a turn!”
 In other words, it’s all in my head.
 I’ve psyched myself out.
 So I try to visualize myself skiing flawlessly down the mountain, rather than twisting my knees, crossing my skis, and somersaulting to my doom.
 I picture the graceful arc my skis will make in the snow.
 And then I point my skis downhill and go.
 Since I’m not typing this from a hospital bed—or a snowbank halfway up a mountainside--the little exercise in self-actualization must be working.
 So I’ve been trying lately to visualize myself doing a pull-up.
 I mean, really: How hard can one pull-up be?
 Yet after more than six months of doing them—hundreds and hundreds of them—with the aid of two large rubber bands that hang from the bar at the gym, I just haven’t been able to do any unaided.
 CrossFit uses “kipping” pull-ups: Instead of simply hanging and pulling yourself up, you swing yourself up and down.
 It’s more of a gymnastics move than a traditional pull-up, and it enables you to do far more pull-ups during a workout.
 I had the kipping motion down.
 But I couldn’t seem to use it to pull my chin above the bar.
 Until last week, that is.
 We’d just finished a warm-up of clean-and-jerks, and I was hanging from the pull-up bar to stretch my back.
 And then I had a vision: in my mind, I did a pull-up.
 It seemed pretty easy in my imagination, so I decided to give it a try.
 I swung my hips and pulled with my arms—and suddenly I was holding my chin above the bar.
 It was almost as effortless as it had been in my brain.
 Still holding myself up, I looked out to see if anyone was watching, and found my gym buddy Matt grinning from across the room.
 It’s a good thing there was a witness, or I might not have believed it myself.
 I couldn’t manage a second one that day.
 But a few days later I easily did three.
 Okay, not in a row—I haven’t quite figured out how to use the kipping to string them together.
 But still.
 Three pull-ups!
 I had passed a CrossFit milestone, one that was both physical and mental.
 There’s a lot of work ahead: last Thursday’s workout (which I missed), for instance, was Fran—a CrossFit classic that involves pull-ups and thrusters (squatting with a barbell and then exploding up to finish standing with the weight overhead), 21 reps of each followed by 15 followed by 9.
 I’ve got a long way to go before I can do 45 unassisted pull-ups in a weightlifting workout.
 But I’m that much closer than I was a week ago.
 I’ll try to remember the feeling next time I’m staring over the top of a near-vertical mogul field, wishing I could click my boots three times and instead be drinking hot chocolate by the fire.

 SKI Mag sends a blogger, Hillary Rosner, to do our dirty work: Get in ski shape.
 She joins a CrossFit gym, which is reputed to be the best—and most brutal—way to get strong fast.
 It's painful, but the good news is that now Rosner has a backup job...as a brick layer.
 Or jackhammerer.
 Or contestant on that reality TV show where they pull trucks of cement.
-This week she works on turning her visualizations into reality.
+This week she tells us how to try out some CrossFit moves outside of the gym.